 The present document addresses the following types of application:

 Broadcast-independent application (i.e. not associated with any broadcast service).
+This type of application is downloaded via broadband and accesses all of its associated data via broadband.

+Examples of this type of service are catch-up services and games where the application does not need access to any broadcast resources.

-This type of application is downloaded via broadband and accesses all of its associated data via broadband.Broadcast-related application (i.e. associated with one or more broadcast services or one or more broadcast events within a service) that may be launched automatically ("autostart") or explicitly upon user request.
+Broadcast-related application (i.e. associated with one or more broadcast services or one or more broadcast events within a service) that may be launched automatically ("autostart") or explicitly upon user request.
 This type of application may be downloaded via broadband or broadcast and may access its data via either method.

+Examples of this type of service are electronic program guides and teletext-like services where the application may wish to present the broadcast video in a window and access other broadcast resources (e.g. EIT metadata).

 The following possible uses of the browser environment are outside the scope of the present document: